Distributionally Robust Token Optimization in RLHF: Introduction

 Due to this instability issue, recent work has begun to modify PPO and DPO models to enhance robustness~\citep{drdpo,chipo}.
 However, existing robust variants are often limited by increased conservatism or additional computational overhead, and they usually do not fully exploit the token-level credit assignment.
 As a result, they may struggle to improve out-of-distribution robustness without sacrificing strong in-distribution performance, especially on reasoning-intensive tasks.

-To address these limitations, we develop a distributionally robust extension of a recent token-level alignment framework, \emph{Reinforced Token Optimization} (RTO)~\citep{rto}, which already demonstrates consistent advantages over PPO and DPO by combining PPO-style policy optimization with a token-wise reward signal learned from preferences.
-We propose \emph{Distributionally Robust Token Optimization} (DRTO), which adapts \emph{Distributionally Robust Optimization} (DRO) to the RTO actor update through divergence-based ambiguity sets, including KL and $\chi^2$ divergence.
-Such formulation yields more stable updates and improves invariance against out-of-distribution datasets, while retaining RTO’s performance advantages over DPO and PPO.
+To address these limitations, we develop a distributionally robust method, building on a recent token-level alignment framework, \emph{Reinforced Token Optimization} (RTO)~\citep{rto}, which already demonstrates consistent advantages over PPO and DPO by combining PPO-style policy optimization with a token-wise reward signal learned from preferences.
+We propose \emph{Distributionally Robust Token Optimization} (DRTO), which adapts \emph{Distributionally Robust Optimization} (DRO) to the RTO actor update through span-level divergence-based ambiguity sets, including KL and $\chi^2$ divergence.
+An overview of the resulting pipeline is shown in Figure~\ref{fig:overview}.
+Such a formulation yields more stable updates and improves consistency on out-of-distribution evaluations, while retaining RTO's performance advantages over DPO and PPO in our setting.